-When kids read stories with characters that look like them or that look like kids in the world around them, it’s affirming and empathy building.
-Which is why we need quality books with diverse main characters.
-Try these beginning chapter books with main characters of color for your growing readers, ages six to nine.
+It’s important for books to reflect the diversity in our world.
+First, because when kids read stories with characters that look like them, it feels affirming.
+Second, because all kids need to read about the diversity in the world around them, it’s empathy building.
+Which is why we need quality books with diverse main characters!
+Try these fantastic beginning chapter books with main characters of color for your growing readers, ages six to nine.

 Beginning Chapter Books with Diverse Main Characters

 Meet Yasmin! by Saadia Faruqui, illustrated by Hatem Aly

 What an adorable main character!
 Yasmin is an exuberant girl who is interested in everything from exploring to building to fashion.
 This book tells four short stories from Yasmin’s life, all in chapters with lively, full-color illustrations.
 Each story shows Yasmin as a creative problem solver even when things get hard.
 Her Pakistani American culture is embedded throughout the story such as the foods Yasmin’s family eats like naan or how she calls her father Baba.
 I LOVE the diversity, the gutsy main-character, and the beautiful design of the entire book.